LLC Tax Rate in California – Freelancers Guide

 There’s no denying that taxes are complicated and confusing, especially when you’re dealing with business taxes.

 If you need guidance when it comes to paying the right taxes, and how to take advantage of tax benefits that come with running your LLC, contact Collective.
-We’re happy to help you navigate your LLC taxes and simplify the process.
+We’re happy to connect you with tax professionals and help you navigate your LLC taxes and simplify the process.
 Feel free to send us a message anytime!

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.